MusicOMH

-MusicOMH (stylized as musicOMH) is a London-based online music magazine which publishes independent reviews, features and interviews from across all genres including classical, metal, rock and R&B.
+MusicOMH (stylised as musicOMH) is a London-based online music magazine which publishes independent reviews, features and interviews from across all genres including classical, metal, rock and R&B.

 History

 MusicOMH was founded and launched by Editor in Chief Michael Hubbard in 1999.
 In February 2011, the site's former theatre section was spun off, becoming Exeunt Magazine, as MusicOMH refocused from being a general arts publication to writing primarily about music.

 Main features and coverage

 MusicOMHs music content consists of reviews of albums, gigs, tracks and festivals, alongside features, interviews and blog posts.
 The site also provides live reviews and other features.
 The site's album reviews, usually covering a wide range of genres including pop, electro, classical, metal, rock and R&B, have been quoted by numerous publications such as The Daily Telegraph, The Independent and the BBC.
 The site has also been used as one of many sources to accumulate aggregated review scores for Metacritic.

 Over the course of 25 years, the site has also conducted interviews with artists, ranging from house music duo Basement Jaxx, via Swedish band Miike Snow to rapper Jay-Z. In September 2009, publications such as Contactmusic.com, AOL and Yahoo!
 Music used the interview with Jay-Z to spread word of his will to work with other notable musicians such as Jack White and Bono.